small-tech/site.js/README.md

 When Site.js finds a `.wildcard` folder, it adds every first-level sub-folder in it as a route that maps to the `index.html` file in it.
 In the example above, `/hello/aral` and `hello/what/is/this/about` will both map to the same file.

+Similarly, (as of 15.1.0) any HTML file found in the `.wildcard` folder will also be mapped to a wildcard route.
+So you could have created the same route in `.wildcard/hello.html` instead.

 Any path fragment after the route name itself is treated as a positional argument.

 Although you could parse the `document.location` yourself to get at the arguments and the route name, Site.js makes it even easier for you by injecting a tiny bit of JavaScript at the top of your page that exposes these as: